oicr-gsi/djerba/README.md

-# janus
+# djerba

 Create reports from metadata and workflow output

 ## Introduction

-Janus is named for the Roman god of doorways and transitions.
+Djerba is named for an [island](https://en.wikipedia.org/wiki/Djerba) off the coast of North Africa.
 It acts as a gateway between pipeline workflows and standard reporting formats.

 Reporting formats supported by Janus include:
 - JSON data structure for the OICR [ShinyReport](https://github.com/oicr-gsi/ShinyReport)